JSON Support

 Future JSON Features

-The following features are skipped in the tests with comments indicating they may be implemented in future releases:
+The following features may be implemented in future releases: